-- 1. When the motor rotates in the reverse direction with the rotational serial data at 0, the rotational serial data will change to the setting in Pn205. - 2.
-When the motor rotates in the forward direction with the rotational serial data at the Pn205 setting, the rotational serial data will change to 0.
-Set Pn205 to the following value: Desired rotation serial data -1.
+- 1. When the motor rotates in the reverse direction with the rotational data at 0, the rotational data will change to the setting of Pn205. - 2.
+When the motor rotates in the forward direction with the rotational data at the Pn205 setting, the rotational data will change to 0.